Showers will occur at several places

 WEATHER FORECAST FOR SEA AREAS AROUND THE ISLAND

-Showers or thundershower will occur at several places in the sea area extending from Puttalam to Trincomalee via Galle and Batticaloa.
+Showers will occur at several places in the sea area extending from Puttalam to Trincomalee via Colombo, Galle and Batticaloa.
 Winds will be South-westerly and speed will be 25-35 kmph in the sea areas around the island.
-Wind speed can be increase up to 50-55 kmph at times in the sea area extending from Puttalam to Kankasanturai via Mannar and the sea area extending from Hambanthota to Batticaloa via Pottuvil.
-Deep and shallow sea areas extending from Hambantota to Batticaloa via Pottuvil can be rough at times.
+Wind speed can be increase up to 50 kmph at times in the sea area extending from Puttalam to Kankasanturai via Mannar and the sea area extending from Hambanthota to Pottuvil.
+Deep and shallow sea areas extending from Hambantota to Pottuvil can be rough at times.
 Naval and fishing communities are requested to be vigilant in this regards.

 WEATHER FORECAST FOR NEXT 36 HOURS

-Showers or thundershowers will occur at several places in Western, Central and Sabaragamuwa provinces and in Galle and Matara districts.
-Showers or thundershowers will occur at several places elsewhere after 2.00 p.m.
+Showers will occur at several places in Western, Sabaragamuwa, Central and North-western provinces and in Galle and Matara districts.
+Showers or thundershowers will occur at several places in Uva, Eastern and North central provinces and in Hambantota district after 2.00 p.m.
+Fairly heavy falls above 50 mm can be expected at some places in Western and Sabaragamuwa provinces and in Galle and Matara districts.
+There may be temporary localized strong winds during thundershowers.
+General public is kindly requested to take adequate precautions to minimize damages caused by lightning activity.

 City Temperature (0C) Relative Humidity (%) Weather